NASW Standards for School Social Work Services

 Professional Development.

-The local education agency should provide opportunities for school social workers to engage in professional development activities that support school social work practice and continued licensure/ certification.
+The local education agency should provide opportunities for school social workers to engage in professional development activities that support school social work practice and continued licensure/certification.
 Funding support and an adequate number of professional leave days enable school social workers to strengthen and broaden skills required to better serve students, families, the local education agency, and the community.

 Leadership.

-The local education agency should involve school social workers in developing and coordinating partnerships with community health, mental health, and social service providers linked with or based at school sites to ensure that these services promote student educational success.
+The local education agency should involve school social workers in developing and coordinating partnerships with community health, mental health, and social services providers linked with or based at school sites to ensure that these services promote student educational success.
 Because of their extensive knowledge of community resources, school social workers play a critical role in facilitating the provision of community services in the local education agency and help orient community providers to school climate, culture, and structure and to the laws and regulations governing practice in educational settings.

 Ratios